Shovel Knight: Downloadable content and platform-exclusive features

-Plague of Shadows casts players as Plague Knight, who uses bombs to both attack enemies and launch himself through the air.
-Players can unlock and customize types of powder, casing, and fuses to alter how their bombs behave.
-Specter of Torment puts players in control of Specter Knight, who can run up walls and use his scythe to slash diagonally through enemies and obstacles to reach new areas.
-Unlike Shovel of Hope, Specter Knight's campaign does not feature a world map.
-Finally, King of Cards puts players in control of King Knight, who has a shoulder bash which turns into a spin attack upon colliding with enemies or walls.
-Levels are shorter, and only some contain bosses.
-The campaign features a card battle mini-game called "Joustus", in which players must tactically place cards on a field to claim spaces marked with gems.
-Much like Shovel Knight's items, each campaign has a unique set of items for their respective characters, and hidden collectibles to unlock upgrades.
+Three additional single-player campaigns titled Plague of Shadows, Specter of Torment, and King of Cards focus on different playable characters who appear as bosses in the Shovel of Hope campaign.
+Plague of Shadows casts players as Plague Knight, who uses bombs to attack enemies and can use both a double jump and a powerful "burst jump" to launch himself through the air.
+Specter of Torment is centered around Specter Knight, who can run up walls, jump off of them, and use his scythe to slash enemies and obstacles.
+King of Cards puts players in control of King Knight, who has a shoulder bash which turns into a spin attack upon colliding with enemies or objects.
+King Knight's campaign features a card battle mini-game called "Joustus", in which players place cards on a field to claim spaces marked with gems.